Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/TROUBLESHOOTING.md

 ### Timeout when connecting to service

-- Verify that the connection string or fully qualified domain name specified when creating the client is correct.
+- Verify that the connection string or fully qualified namespace name specified when creating the client is correct.
 [Get an Event Hubs connection string][getconnectionstring] demonstrates how to acquire a connection string.
 - Check the firewall and port permissions in your hosting environment and that the AMQP ports 5671 and 5762 are open.
   - Make sure that the endpoint is allowed through the firewall.
 - Try using WebSockets, which connects on port 443.
 See [configure web sockets][publisheventswithwebsockets] sample.